What Influences Olive Oil Grade? What makes a great Olive Oil?

 The two ways to assess virgin olive, chemical and organoleptic analysis, are equally important even though one is totally objective and the other is totally subjective.

-Laboratory analysis can tell us about the levels of beneficial polyphenols and oleic acid, and the products of deterioration free fatty acids and peroxide.
+Laboratory (Chemical) analysis can tell us about the levels of beneficial polyphenols and oleic acid, and the products of deterioration free fatty acids and peroxide.
 But it can not tell us anything about the pleasure to be derived from using fresh, well made oil.